 The First National Bank Of Ashland

-The First National Bank Of Ashland in Kansas printed $20,560 dollars worth of national currency.
-Very few banks in the country issued less than $25,000 face value of national bank notes.
-Currency from this bank should be very rare.
-This national bank opened in 1887 and stopped printing money in 1891, which equals a 5 year printing period.
-That is obviously a very short period of time.
-During its life, The First National Bank Of Ashland issued 1 single type and denomination of national currency We have examples of the types listed below.
+The First National Bank Of Ashland in Pennsylvania printed $350,100 dollars worth of national currency.
+That is a pretty standard output.
+However, some types of currency from this bank could still be rare.
+This national bank opened in 1864 and stopped printing money in 1878, which equals a 15 year printing period.
+That is actually quite brief in terms of bank existence.
+During its life, The First National Bank Of Ashland issued 5 different types and denominations of national currency.
+We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Ashland was located in Clark County.
-It was assigned charter number 3710.
+For the record, The First National Bank Of Ashland was located in Schuylkill County.
+It was assigned charter number 403.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com